 This mandatory seminar is the core of each student's program of study.
 It consists of weekly class meetings.

-There are four separate thematic seminar issue areas that include students from all UC schools.
+There are separate thematic seminar issue areas that include students from all UC schools.

 Prior seminars include: